whykusanagi/VTuberHub/README.md

 **Cause**: One target port is incorrect

 **Fix**:
-- Verify Warudo/VTS ports in `relay_config.json` match actual ports
+- Verify VBridger/Warudo ports in `relay_config.json` match actual ports
-- Check if apps are listening on expected ports
+- Check if VBridger and Warudo are listening on expected ports
-- Use `netstat -an | findstr :49983` to verify ports
+- Use `netstat -an | findstr :49983` to verify VBridger port

 ### Symptom: Intermittent lag